bareboat-necessities/bbn-m5-s3-n2k-i2c/README.md

 M5Stack connectors are well color coded and pins are labeled on m5stack portABC.

+## Building other sensors

+This firmware is for env III sensor unit from m5stack.
+However by modifying the code you can easily create sensors you need.
+Take a look at the source code of BBN XDR sensors.
+That code and this example will give you enough pointers how to create your own N2K sensors
+(i2c, 1-wire, digital/analog etc).

 ## Loading Firmware

 ### On Bareboat Necessities (BBN) OS (full)